waqarahmed6095/company_researcher/README.md

 2. **Create a Virtual Environment**:

-   To avoid dependency conflicts, it's recommended to create and activate a virtual environment:
+   To avoid dependency conflicts, it's recommended to create and activate a virtual environment using `venv`:

-   Using `venv`:

    ```bash
    python -m venv venv